openvinotoolkit/openvino/docs/articles_en/get started/installing-openvino-overview/installing-openvino-shared/installing-openvino-conan.md

       There are many ways to work with Conan Package Manager.
 Before you proceed, learn more about it on the `Conan distribution page <https://conan.io/downloads/>`__

-Conan Package Manager is a free, open-source dependency and package manager for C and C++ languages.
-Its main purpose is to improve development and integration of C and C++ projects.
-OpenVINO™ is included
-in the Conan Center Index (registry with the software packages).

 Installing OpenVINO Runtime with Conan Package Manager
 ############################################################

-1. Install Conan 2.0 or higher
+1. Install Conan 2.0 or higher:

    .. code-block:: sh

       python3 -m pip install conan

-2. Create a conanfile.txt file for your OpenVINO project and add "openvino" dependency in there:
+2. Create a ``conanfile.txt`` file for your OpenVINO project and add "*openvino*" dependency in there:

    .. code-block:: console

       [requires]